aytugonan/aytugonan.github.io/_pages/publications.md

 Book Chapters
 ====
+* Onan, A. (2024).
+Yapay zeka, büyük dil modelleri ve istem mühendisliği.
+Yapay Zeka Okuryazarlığı, Nobel.
 * Onan, A. (2023).
 Leveraging synonyms and antonyms for data augmentation in sarcasm identification.
-(2023).
 Artificial Intelligence Application in Networks and Systems.
 Springer, Cham.
 * Çelikten, A., Onan, A., & Bulut, H. (2023, May).
 Investigation of Biomedical Named Entity Recognition Methods.
 In 4th International Conference on Artificial Intelligence and Applied Mathematics in Engineering: ICAIAME 2022 (pp. 218-229).
 Cham: Springer International Publishing.
 * Onan, A., Atik, E., & Yalçın, A. (2021).
 Machine learning approach for automatic categorization of service support requests on university information management system.
 In Intelligent and Fuzzy Techniques: Smart and Innovative Solutions (pp. 1133-1139).
 Springer, Cham.
 * Toçoğlu, M.A., & Onan, A. (2021).
 Sentiment analysis on students' evaluation of higher educational institutions.
 In Intelligent and Fuzzy Techniques: Smart and Innovative Solutions (pp. 1693-1700).
 Springer, Cham.